That time I was in SPAMALOT!

 5. Waiting!

-Hat, moustache, beard (yes, that’s right – I shaved my beard so I could wear a fake one, brilliant), mic, and a wish of good luck from the girl.
+Armour, moustache, and beard (yes, that’s right – I shaved my beard so I could wear a fake one, brilliant).

 Before showtime!